SJSU272LabS17/Project-Team-2/README.md

 Including Machine learning to study the purchase data about each product to provide suggestions for vendor to lower/increase the product price based on the sales.

-Application Architecture:

-The front end of the website is designed using HTML, CSS, Bootstrap and Javascript.
-For server side programming we have used PHP and for storing and retrieving the data we have used MySQL in Amazon-Rds.
-The application is hosted on the cloud using amazon aws ec2 instance.